scm-manager/scm-jira-plugin/docs/en/configuration/index.md

 Example Commit Message: "SCM-42 Add awesome new feature".

 This will generate a comment with this commit message on the Jira issue SCM-42.

+This plugin sends comments with an 'internal' flag.
+This feature is supported by certain projects in Jira Service Management and restricts the visibility of these comments on the portal.
+If this feature is not supported by the project of the ticket, the SCM comments to this ticket are visible to all persons with general access permission.

 #### Issue status transitions
 To change the status of an issue via a commit message or a pull request,